DeFiOptions/DeFiOptions-core/README.md

 * Development of a dapp front-end application to make the exchange accessible to non-developers
 * Design and implementation of a liquidity pool, which will involve knowledge in finance and option pricing models
 * Allow deposit/withdraw of underlying assets (ex: ETH, BTC) so they can be provided as collateral for writing options against them
-* Improvement the incipient governance functionality ([contracts/governance](https://github.com/TCGV/DeFiOptions/tree/master/contracts/governance))
+* Improvement of the incipient governance functionality ([contracts/governance](https://github.com/TCGV/DeFiOptions/tree/master/contracts/governance))

 ### Support mainnet